reimagined/resolve/packages/resolve-scripts/src/template/README.md

 	  }
 	}
 	```
-	##### Notes
-	Pay attention that it is creation standard redux store excluding that the initialState will be given from the server side.
+  **Note:** Standard redux store creation excludes that the initialState is passed from the server side.

 * #### entries.rootComponent